A reduced model for plates arising as low energy $\Gamma$-limit in nonlinear magnetoelasticity: Static setting

 Moreover, the following equality holds:

 \end{enumerate} \end{theorem}

-We mention that the injectivity of deformations is not essential in the proof of Theorem \ref{thm:gamma-conv} and that the result still holds true if this requirement is dropped.

-Note that Theorem \ref{thm:gamma-conv} is not a proper $\Gamma$-convergence statement in the sense of the rigorous definition \cite{braides,dalmaso} since the functionals $E_h$ and $E_0$ are defined on different spaces.
-Also, in the first part of the statement, compactness is obtained up to composition with rigid motions.
-However, we mention that Theorem \ref{thm:gamma-conv} can be reformulated as a rigorous $\Gamma$-convergence statement similarly to \cite[Corollary 3.4]{bresciani}.
+Note that Theorem \ref{thm:gamma-conv} is not a proper $\Gamma$-convergence statement in the sense of the abstract definition \cite{braides} since the functionals $E_h$ and $E_0$ are defined on different spaces.
+However, Theorem \ref{thm:gamma-conv} can be reformulated as a rigorous $\Gamma$-convergence statement similarly to \cite[Corollary 3.4]{bresciani}.